Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 When root driver starts, it will explicitly create an initial group instance, which contains xleaf drivers that will trigger the creation of other group instances.
-The root driver will wait for all group and xleaf drivers to be created before it returns from it's probe routine and claim success of the initialization of the entire xrt-mgmt driver.
+The root driver will wait for all group and xleaf drivers to be created before it returns from its probe routine and claim success of the initialization of the entire xrt-mgmt driver.
 If any xleaf fails to initialize the xrt-mgmt driver will still come online but with limited functionality.